bahrus/xtal-sip/README.md

 Dynamically &#34;water&#34; a custom element tag with the necessary dependencies to sprout the tag from an inert seedling to a thing of beauty.

+**NB:** The syntax below breaks significantly with what the current code is doing.

 <details>
 <summary>
 Backdrop, the good and the bad.